pmem/pmdk/doc/libpmem2/libpmem2.7.md

 **libpmem2** - persistent memory support library

 >NOTE:
-Support for Windows and FreeBSD deprecated since PMDK 1.13.0 release and will be removed in the PMDK 1.14.0 release.
+Support for FreeBSD is deprecated since PMDK 1.13.0 release and will be removed in the PMDK 1.14.0 release.

 # SYNOPSIS #